 is it a red flag when a job is posted for a long time? by Alison Green on January 14, 2021 A reader writes: Is a job being posted for a long time a red flag about the business hiring?
 There is an organization I would like to work for and they’ve had a position they have been trying to fill for over a year.
 I do not qualify for the position, but I wonder if this sort of problem in hiring could be indicative of a bad work culture.
 There are some other things about this organization that give me some bad vibes, despite my interest in their work, but the difficulty filling this position is certainly something I am puzzled about.
 I have been in a position to hire others and know that sometimes you have to reopen a search because the right candidate didn’t present themselves, but a year seems like a different category.
 Am I wrong in taking this as a reason to be cautious about this organization’s culture and hiring process?
 Sometimes it’s a red flag but sometimes it’s not.
 The best thing to do is to ask.
 Sometimes a company keeps a job advertised for a long time (or forever) because they’re pretty much always looking for people who can do Role X (and have multiple slots for Role X on their staff) and when they find good candidates, they hire them.
 Sometimes, too, a job is legitimately hard to fill.
 I used to hire for a job that required being an extraordinarily talented senior-level manager and being able to teach that skill to others and being able to advise on a wide range of management challenges in real time with strong answers every time and being great at quickly establishing trust and rapport with sometimes skeptical audiences.
 Know how difficult that is to find in one person?
 Very.
 The role was open all the time, we hired about five people for it a year (separate slots), and were nearly always accepting applications.
 Sometimes the organization in the midst of growing.
 They think they need to hire one Role X, and then they realize they’re going to need another so the ad stays up.
 Then they hire a second and before they know it their growth means they need a third.
 Sometimes it’s just a perfect storm — like the first hire didn’t work out and the second hire left for a family emergency/relocation/health crisis soon after starting, and boom now the organization has been recruiting for a year when you put it all together.
 But other times — many times — it does indicate a problem with the organization: They’re terrible at hiring, or their culture is awful and no one will stay, or their standards are unrealistic and they’re too quick to fire, or the job is a bait and switch so they keep losing people.
 It’s often hard to know from the outside what the explanation is, but during the interview process you can ask about turnover and how long people typically stay.
 And if the job you’re applying for is the one that’s been open forever, it’s completely fine to say, “I noticed this role has been advertised for a while — can you tell me anything about that?”
 You can also ask, “How long did the last person in this role stay, and what caused them to leave?” and “What’s the typical tenure been in this role?”
 You won’t always get entirely straight answers, but often you will (and even when you don’t, you’ll still often get more information, even if it’s “wow, the interviewer seemed really uncomfortable talking about that”).
 In your case, the fact that other things are already giving you pause about the organization makes it more likely that the long posting is probably a red flag.
 But that’s just a guess.
 If you’re really interested in them, I wouldn’t assume anything — see if you can get an interview and learn more.
-You may also like:is it a bad sign if a company has lots of job vacancies?is it possible to apply for a job too quickly?how to recognize a bad workplace ... before you take the job { 94 comments }
+You may also like:is it a bad sign if a company has lots of job vacancies?is it possible to apply for a job too quickly?how can you tell if an overqualified applicant is right for the job? { 94 comments }

 Antilles* January 14, 2021 at 2:05 pm This is honestly something I’ve never thought about – both of the companies I worked for early in my career operated under the attitude of “we can always use more talent”, so they would permanently keep a posting open.
 I always assumed that was a fairly standard thing.